Woovie/bugeenka-minecraft-community/README.md

 Modpack: [Valhelsia 6](https://www.curseforge.com/minecraft/modpacks/valhelsia-6) version 6.2.3

-## Server

-Using itzg/minecraft in a container, see `docker-compose.yaml`

 ## Recommended client installation

 1. Install [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) for easy mod installation.
 Latest version will work.
 Look for "Releases" on the right side of the page and click the name of the verison next to "Latest".
 I'd recommend a build with `PrismLauncher-Windows-MSVC-arm64-Setup` in the name for easy installation.